ubclaunchpad/Internado/README.md

 ## Non-Functional Requirements
   1. Handle large number of requests
-  2. Perioritize job posting based on user interest and deadline
+  2. Prioritize job posting based on user interest and deadline

 ## Risks and Mitigation